 We open at a particular place within the film, specifically the part where Peter Parker had just attended dinner over at Gwen Stacy’s family’s apartment and that he’s just revealed his secret identity to her within a tender moment prior to taking off towards an emergency.
 Peter also narrates how heading up to this point, he’d gotten superpowers and became a costumed figure called Spider-Man.
 However, Gwen’s father named Capt.
 George Stacy doesn’t like the masked figure’s vigilante approach and Peter had just came off a tense argument with him about said figure.
 Despite that, there’s trouble brewing in the distance and Parker wants to help him out.
 As George and his officers head out to the incident, Peter discards his civilian clothes while he narrates about his recent argument with Capt.
 Stacy, specifically about a carjacker that Parker stopped as Spider-Man, but it interrupted with the police strategy of tailing said criminal towards the true head of a car jacking ring.
 After he properly suits up, he web-swings off in hot pursuit.

-As he’s following the cop cars, Peter narrates how this must a major incident going down and that he hopes that he can handle it.
+As he’s following the cop cars, Peter narrates how there must be a major incident going down and that he hopes that he can handle it.
 After he manages to correct himself with his web-swinging, he goes to narrate that he’s a little nervous, especially since he’s fallen for a young woman whose father thinks that his costumed identity is detrimental to his job and to his fellow officers.
 He then remembers how not much time has passed since Gwen had gotten to know him, to which we then flashback to a moment at Midtown Science High where Parker was the school’s yearbook photographer and he’s about to take a picture of Stacy and her fellow Debate Team.
 On top of the fact that he’s attracted to her, Peter even narrates that she’s well-read, including the likes of “Kerouac & Vonnegut”.
 As a fellow student named Danny tries to go with him about his “test”, Flash Thompson tells Peter to get on with their picture session since they have to get to basketball practice, yet Parker makes a playful joke about his head size.
 As Flash starts to get furious, Gwen simply tells him to chill.
 Thompson then says that he and his teammates will simply get their picture taken later before he then tells Danny that they’ll talk later about the “test”.
 As Peter proceeds to take the group’s picture, he then narrates how he didn’t know then what was up with Danny at that moment.
 Later on as school has ended for the day, Parker is met upon by Danny and gets told about the situation that he’s currently in with Flash.
 Specifically, Thompson is using him to cheat on his tests and Danny doesn’t want to help him anymore.
 However, he’s worried that he’ll get caught himself.
 Despite that, Peter doesn’t think that he’ll be able to be effectively helpful and tells Danny that he’ll figure it out.
 From there, he heads out on his skateboard while narrating that while he didn’t like blowing his fellow classmate off like that, he’s already got his own Flash-related worries.

 He goes on to mention that while he’s out doing some skateboarding, it frees him up and let’s him be himself without any worries of trying to fit in.
 As he gets closer to his house however, the thought of Danny’s situation begins to hang over him, especially when he tries to impress a pair of women with a skateboarding trick, but ends up falling onto his face as a result.
 He ultimately makes it back home as Aunt May reminds him that it’s meatloaf night, to which he says that he has to process some photos.
 As he reaches his room, he also narrates how this is his “sanctuary” before he proceeds to work on the yearbook photos.
 When he reaches Gwen’s snapshot and admires her (even though she doesn’t entirely know him), May suddenly walks in on him, causing him to overreact.
 She initially thinks that he’s looking at something naughty on the internet, but he assures her that he’s only stressed out from this photo project and that he was only startled.
 From there, she goes on to remind him about dinner and that he doesn’t have to worry about taking her to work tonight, since she’s changed her shifts.
 Afterwards, Peter tries to lock his door, but the chain ends up snapping off before he decides to fix it.

 From there, he heads down to the basement where Uncle Ben is hard at work.
 Peter then narrates that his uncle regularly likes to fix old watches and clocks and that while he got his love for science from his father, his love for taking gadgets apart and putting them back together came from Ben.
 Peter mentions his desire to have a new lock for his room, to which Ben asks him about his school life while he works on a clock that May got during their honeymoon.
 Peter then explains that while Flash makes it hard on him at school, Thompson is also being miserable towards a fellow student.
 However, if he helps said classmate, he’ll get labeled as a rat and Flash will lay his bullying vengeance upon him.
 Ben then proceeds to offer some advice where just like the clocks & watches that he fixes and the bridges that he used to build, life is one big puzzle and Peter must place them in certain spots, since no other way will work.
 Afterwards, they hear the freezer making mechanical noises before Peter decides to work on his room lock.
-As he uses the various parts at his disposal, he narrates how we would’ve spent more time down here had he known the cruel fate that awaited his uncle.
+As he uses the various parts at his disposal, he narrates how he would’ve spent more time down here had he known the cruel fate that awaited his uncle.
 He appreciates how practically anything Ben said to him would resonate in some way and that tinkering with his tools rekindles a childhood thrill of his, especially since it would help him create the same tools that he uses for his crime-fighting persona.
 Later, Peter attaches his newly-created automated lock on his door and tests it out to a resounding success.
 Afterwards, Ben commends him for his invention and that he’s been impressed with his nephew ever since he was little.
 From there, Ben tells him that he’s “a good man” and that he’ll find his way through the tough parts of his life.
 From there, Peter narrates how he’s found a way to help out Danny.

 While he does some online work in order to get in contact with Gwen and inform him of the situation, we then shift back to the present as Spider-Man continues to web-swing towards the perilous situation.
 Suddenly, one of his web-shooters malfunctions as he’s forced to hastily recover.
-While his manages to get off a shot from his lone working web-shooter, he ends up getting violently flung towards a building before he smacks into it and lands on the ground.
+While he manages to get off a shot from his lone working web-shooter, he ends up getting violently flung towards a building before he smacks into it and lands on the ground.
 As if that wasn’t bad enough, a street gang consisting of hockey mask-wearing thugs are nearby as Issue 1 ends with them noticing this as they head over to cause some physical harm to our hero.